- Jacob Jones (AIF Director, NC State) (email@example.com)

 Team Leader of Cleanroom Fabrication for SMIF, Talmage advises users on fabrication strategies to achieve their goals, and provides training and consultation on Electron Beam Lithography and Photolithography.
 Dr. Tyler holds a PhD in Materials Science and led research programs at a small company prior to joining Duke University in 2008.

 The Director of SMIF, Mark manages the operations, administration and finances of SMIF.
 He trains new users on the XPS and XRD, and advises users on nano/micro fabrication and imaging and characterization of samples.
 Dr. Walters holds a PhD in Materials Science and has over 30 years experience in cleanroom fabrication and materials characterization in both industry and academia.

-A staff member at CHANL, Jun trains new users on fabrication related equipment in CHANL, advises users on fabrication strategies to achieve their device goals, and helps to organize workshops and outreach events.
-Dr. Yan holds his PhD in Chemical Engineering.
+A staff member at CHANL, Amar trains new users on microscopy and related equipment in CHANL, advises users on imaging strategies to achieve their device goals, and helps to organize workshops and outreach events.
+Dr. Kumbhar holds his PhD in Analytical Chemistry.